asiapacificforum/nhrihub/docs/index.md

 Let us know of your interest and we will contact you and answer your questions.
 If the application seems like a good match for your needs we can work on any customization that you might need, or we can work with you deploy the application as it is.

+There is now a demonstration and evaluation instance of the app available for reviewing at [www.nhri-hub.com](www.nhri-hub.com).
+If you would like access to this application, please use the form below and let us know, we will register you as a user and notify you of your access code.

 <form method="POST" action="http://formspree.io/nhri.hub@gmail.com">
   <input type="email" name="email" placeholder="Your email">
   <textarea name="message" placeholder="Tell us about your requirement"></textarea>